 GW-4, GW-5, and GW-6 are expected to be more effective than GW-3 in the long term because they would run for a shorter time.
 However, GW-4 would rely on a biological process which is negatively affected by colder temperatures in this part of the country.
-GW-6 would permanently reduce more of the contaminant source than the other alternatives.
+GW-6 will permanently reduce more of the contaminant source than the other alternatives.
 All alternatives beside No Action include long-term monitoring, though this may prove to be unneeded.

-In terms of implementability, GW-6 would be slightly more complicated than the other groundwater alternatives because it involves two technologies in concert.
+In terms of implementability, GW-6 will be slightly more complicated than the other groundwater alternatives because it involves two technologies in concert.
 GW-3 and GW-6 would both require disposal of the treated groundwater at the Amsterdam wastewater treatment facility, whereas GW-4 and GW-5 rely on in situ technologies.
 However, because of the expected groundwater flow conditions, the amount of treated water from extraction wells (five to ten gallons/minute) would not be a significant increase in volume for the wastewater treatment facility.
+During remedial design, the feasibility of re-injecting treated water to the bedrock will be examined.

 The cost of Alternative GW-6 falls on the high end of the groundwater alternatives.
 GW-4 and GW-5 would be implemented for a three- or four-year period, then stop (aside from routine monitoring).
-GW-6 would have a two- to three-year oxidant injection period combined with ten years of extraction and treatment.
+GW-6 will have a two- to three-year oxidant injection period combined with ten years of extraction and treatment.
 The cost of GW-3 would be highest because it calls for long-term extraction and treatment.
-In actuality, continued long-term operation of any treatment system would likely result in diminishing returns due to the nature of the contaminants in the bedrock.
+In actuality, continued long-term operation of any treatment system will likely result in diminishing returns due to the nature of the contaminants in the bedrock.